dask/dask/docs/source/diagnostics-distributed.rst

 .. code-block:: python

-   # Progress bar on a single machine
+   # Progress bar on a single-machine scheduler
    from dask.diagnostics import ProgressBar

    with ProgressBar():